 Bansha Celtic 2 - 1 Clonmel Celtic

-Premier Division champions Clonmel Celtic’s season went from bad to worse on Sunday last with elimination from this year’s Tipperary Cup to an excellent performance from Bansha Celtic.
+Premier Division champions Clonmel Celtic’s season went from bad to worse on Sunday last as they fell at the second hurdle of this year’s Tipperary Cup to an excellent performance from Bansha Celtic.

-This was no backs to the wall display from Bansha, as they took the game to their Clonmel opponents and took a deserved lead in the 15th minute, when a good cross from Gary Grogan was slotted home from close range by Darren Stokes.
+And this was no backs to the wall display from Bansha, as they took the game to their Clonmel opponents and took a deserved lead in the 15th minute, when a good run down the left from Gary Grogan ended with a fine cross that was slotted home from close range by Darren Stokes.

-Clonmel Celtic got themselves back into the game in the 27th minute through Aaron Moroney who calmly found the back of the net from six yards out, but the home side should have retaken the lead but wasted a penalty three minutes later, saved low to the keeper’s right.
+Celtic got themselves back into the game in the 27th minute through Aaron Moroney who found space in the box and calmly found the back of the net from six yards out, but the home side should have retaken the lead but for a missed penalty three minutes later, which was saved low to the keeper’s right.

-On the hour mark Darren Stokes was again on hand to take advantage of some poor defending and beat his opposing centre half to score from ten yards out.
+The Premier team came out strong in the second half but created no real chances and on the hour mark Stokes was again on hand to take advantage of some poor defending and beat his opposing centre half to score from ten yards out.

 Bansha had to defend for a while after this but apart from a couple of half chances they never looked like conceding again.
 In the end it was they who created the best chances of the final stages, even having what might have been an insurance goal disallowed before holding on to win the Battle of the Celtics.

-St Michael’s B 2 – 2 Killenaule Rovers
+St Michael B 2 – 2 Killenaule Rovers

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.